Rules for Sailing with a Baby

 Create a baby-safe zone in the cockpit.

 We set up a padded, shaded area where the baby can safely sit or lie down while we’re underway.
-This is her “deck space,” and it gives her a sense of normalcy even while the boat is moving.
+This is her “deck space,” and hopefully, it will give her a sense of familiarity while under sail.

 Keep baby gear ready to go.

-We maintain a grab-and-go baby bag at all times—with diapers, wipes, snacks, clothes, sunscreen, and a hat—so we’re never scrambling to get ready for shore time or a dinghy trip.
+We maintain a baby grab bag at all times— it’s essentially a diaper bag with a few extras for boat life like sunscreen, hats, swimmers, and a hooded towel—so we’re never scrambling to get ready for shore time or a dinghy trip.

 ⚓ Onboard Living Rules